leandergangso/MCP/README.md

 # Manage and Create Projects (MCP)

+Tested on both Windows and Linux.
+  - using cmder on Windows.
+  - using Ubuntu Linux.

 ## Features

 - Create a repo on github and connect to new foler on local machine.